lambdamikel/Busch-2090/README.md

     int note_frequencies_subi[] = { 392, 415, 440, 466, 494, 523, 554, 587, 622, 659, 698, 740, 784, 831, 880, 932 };

 The emulator runs about 4 to 5 hours on a 9V battery.
 One of the first signs of a weak / failing battery is a save to SDcard operation resulting in ``**ERROR**``.
+You can also use a 9 to 12 V external power supply with positive center polarity connected to the barrel jack.

+There is an on switch, and another switch can be used to turn of the loudspeaker.

 ### The "Microtronic 2nd Generation" Sister Project